flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 We can turn on a few lights to help with visibility inside if it is too dark inside the cockpit.

 - The `DOME` light has 3 settings to choose from.
 We can set it into the `OFF` position, the `DIM` position, or even the `BRT` position.
 - The `OVHD INTEG LT` will allow us to see the outlines of the overhead panel.
 Turning the knob will adjust its brightness.

-Once our lighting is in the correct state, we can then turn on the **seat belts sign and no smoking sign**.
+Once our lighting is in the correct state:

+- Seat belts sign - `Set to ON`
+- No smoking sign - `Set to AUTO`

 To arm the emergency exit lights, simply put the switch in the `ARM` position.The white `OFF` light to the left of the switch will disappear.